littlehorse-enterprises/lh-examples/ai/rag/README.md

 - **PDF Processing**: Load and process PDF files from a specified directory.
 - **Text Chunking**: Split text into manageable chunks for embedding.
 - **AI Integration**: Use OpenAI models for text embedding and summarization.
-- **Database Storage**: Store and retrieve data from a Yugabyte database.
+- **YugabyteDB for Raw Storage**: Stores and retrieves raw PDFs efficiently, to implement persistent storage.
+- **YugabyteDB's PGVector support for Vector Storage**: Indexes and retrieves high-dimensional embeddings for similarity search.
+- **MultiVector Retriever**: Optimized for retrieving contextual information from multiple sources.
-- **Workflow Automation**: Automate tasks using LittleHorse Workflow Engine.
+- **Workflow Automation**: Automate and orchestrate tasks using LittleHorse Workflow Engine.
+- **LLM Integration**: Uses a **GPT model** or any other LLM implementation to generate responses based on retrieved context.
 - **Chat UI**: Talk to an LLM about your PDF data

 ## Prerequisites